idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

  4. **Join segments** = Merge the contents of the next source segment into the currently-selected segment.
 The next segment will also be eliminated.
  5. **Split segments** = Split the currently-selected segment into two.
 The segment will be split at the current cursor location in the source segment editor above.
  6. **Transfer to target segment editor** = Transfer the contents of the source segment editor (or the current selection) directly to the target segment editor.
  7. **Mouse tag placement** = When enabled, tags can be added to the target segment simply by left-clicking where you’d like to place a tag.
+If you select a word or a word string, it is enclosed by two tags.
  8. **Add fragment to memory** = Create a new translation memory fragment.
 Any highlighted portion of the source/target segments will be preset in the resulting “New fragment” dialog.
  9. **Add term to glossary** = Create a new glossary entry.
 Any highlighted portion of the source/target segments will be preset in the resulting “New term” dialog.
  10. **Add segment note** = Add an annotation about this segment; it will appear below the segment in the grid pane, marked with an “N”.